-New York Legislature passes bill that would allow medical marijuana use in non-smokable form
+Gov. Andrew Cuomo signs a bill that allows medical marijuana use in nonsmokable form

-Under bill, a doctor can prescribe marijuana to patients with serious conditions
+Under the bill, a doctor can prescribe marijuana to patients with serious conditions

-The “Compassionate Care Act” was passed by the State Assembly early Friday, according to Jason Elan, a spokesman for Sen. Diane Savino, a sponsor of the bill.
-The state Senate later passed the bill.
+The bill was passed by the State Assembly and Senate in June, said Jason Elan, a spokesman for Sen. Diane Savino, a sponsor of the bill.

-The legalization of medical marijuana has had “overwhelming support” in state polls, State Assembly Speaker Sheldon Silver has said in a statement.
+The legalization of medical marijuana has had “overwhelming support” in state polls, State Assembly speaker Sheldon Silver said in a statement.

-Cuomo has said the act included criminal penalties in case a person tries to defraud the system, as well as a “fail safe” mechanism allowing the governor to “suspend the program at any time on recommendation of either the State Police Superintendent or the Commissioner of Health if there is a risk to the public health or public safety.”
+The day before the bill was passed, Cuomo said the it includes criminal penalties in case a person tries to defraud the system, as well as a “fail safe” mechanism allowing the governor to “suspend the program at any time on recommendation of either the State Police Superintendent or the Commissioner of Health if there is a risk to the public health or public safety.”

 New York will be the 23rd state, along with the District of Columbia, to allow medical marijuana in some form, according to information compiled by the National Conference of State Legislatures.

-Among the states that allow medical marijuana are Connecticut, Vermont and New Jersey, each of which borders New York.
+Among the states that allow medical marijuana are Connecticut, Vermont and New Jersey, each of which border New York.

 The momentum has picked up recently, with most of these efforts taking effect over the past decade.